sookinoby/sentiment-analysis2/README.md

 [ 0.09290998  0.90709001] which means, the classifier predicts the sentiment is positive with 0.90 probability.
 ```

-Next, we will look into convolution network for sentiment classifier which can capture information in n-grams.
+Next, we will look into a convolutional network for sentiment classification which can capture information in n-grams.

-## Building the convolution model.
+## Building the convolutional model.
-As discussed earlier, to develop a model based on n-grams, we need a convolution neural network.
+As discussed earlier, to develop a model based on n-grams, we need a convolutional neural network.
 So let us develop one.
 This is very similar to the previous model but has a convolution filter of size 5.

 ```python
 #a model with convolution kernel of 5 (5-grams)